 Become a tiger, strawberry, or a straight-up mess and have some family fun with face painting.
 You can buy fairly low-cost face paints from craft shops and costume shops or, if you are brave, let your children let loose in your makeup!
 Pull up references on the internet and let your children create their own masterpieces on your face.
 Or create your own their own faces!
 You can be anything you want and have a lot of giggles together as a family in the messy progress.

 13. Build a Racetrack

-Do you and your little one love play with toy cars?
+Do you and your little one love to play with toy cars?
 Well, grab yourself some masking tape and make yourself a racing track.
 Pick a large surface to make your track.
-My suggestions are the living room floor, the kid’s bedroom floor, the hallway or the kitchen table.
+My suggestions are the living room floor, the kid’s bedroom floor, the hallway, or the kitchen table.
 Masking tape comes off so easily without damage, so it can work exquisitely for a quick and easy game set up.
-Create roads, corners and lanes on the with the tape and race around with the toy cars.
+Create roads, corners, and lanes on the with the tape and race around with the toy cars.
 You can leave it there for as long as you like and then rip it up when you are done.
-And redesign it again the future!
+And redesign it again in the future!
 Idea from http://www.beafunmum.com/2013/10/masking-tape-road/

 14. Make Sock Puppets

 Grab some of your old socks (the odd ones which have lost their partner would be perfect!) and then find some household items that can be used for eyes, mouth, and nose.
 You could glue/sew buttons for eyes, pieces of fabric for noses, and things like string, wool, ribbon, or even cotton wool for hair.
 Once the puppets have been made, leave them to dry.
 Why not also create a puppet theatre with a cardboard box and let the kids put on a puppet show for you or you can come up a family puppet show together to entertain the grandparents!